kumi-yada/vrc-dashboard/README.md

 Main purpose is to see who is online and where they are with more information then the VRC website and without all the clutter from the other apps.

-Improved UX for my personal needs
+Replacement for VRChat client interface since it never works...

 ## Features